mike-ward/mike-ward.github.io/vscoloroutput.md

 ![screen shot of VSColorOutput colors dialog](/cdn/images/vscoloroutput/vscoloroutputcolors.png)

-There are nine VSColors classifications.
+There are nine VSColor classifications.
 They are:

 * Build Text
 * Build Header